-To point out, these generator maintenance tips I recommend to my industrial clients.
-So, they’ll certainly work for your at-home portable generator.
-More importantly, though, be sure your generator is off and cool before you do any work.
-You want to avoid electric shocks, burns, and explosions.
+The maintenance tips we’re about to dive into are ones I recommend to my industrial clients, so they’ll definitely apply to your at-home portable generator too.
+Just make sure your generator is off and cool before doing any work to avoid electric shocks, burns, or explosions.

-Important Note: every generator comes with an owner’s manual.
-So, become familiar with your manual, as it’s unique for every generator model.
-Then, follow the recommended maintenance schedule and safety guidelines.
+Important Note: Every generator comes with an owner’s manual, so get familiar with yours since it’s unique for every model.
+Follow the recommended maintenance schedule and safety guidelines.

 #1 Maintain superb airflow with a clean air filter

-If you’ve ever replaced your HVAC unit or car filter, you know how nasty they can get.
+A poorly conditioned air filter is more likely to cause damage to your generator.
+If you’ve ever replaced your HVAC unit or car filter, you know how fast they can get filthy.
 Portable generator filters are no different.
-So, replace your air filter if it looks dirty, no questions asked.

-Now, if you’re constantly running your generator, you need to take extra measures.
-I recommend checking your air filter’s condition every time you run your generator.
-Then for sake of simplicity, just replace it every month to avoid future issues.
+If you’re running your generator non-stop, take some extra safety precautions.
+I recommend checking your air filter’s condition every time your generator is in use.
+And for the sake of simplicity, just replace it every month to avoid future issues.

-Important Note: if you decide to wash your air filter, take caution so it doesn’t tare.
-Gently wash with soapy water and a clean soft cloth.
-Then, allow it to air dry for 24 hours before inserting it back into your generator.
+Important Note: If you decide to wash your air filter, be careful not to tear it.
+Gently wash it with soapy water and a clean, soft cloth.
+Then, let it air dry for 24 hours before putting it back into the generator.

 #2 Engine cleaning and inspection

-The engine is the heart of your generator.
-So keep it clean and in supreme condition.
-But remember, don’t ever use a pressure washer.
-You can do more harm than good.
+The engine is the heart of your generator, so keep it clean and in tip-top shape.
+But remember, don’t ever use a pressure washer – you can do more harm than good.

 Instead, use a compressed air duster to remove dust.
-Then, use a clean soft rag with a degreaser to remove any dirt and grime.
-As an added tip, when you clean your generator, always be alert and look for issues.
-Maybe you find a broken part as you clean the engine crevices.
+Then, grab a clean, soft rag with a degreaser to wipe away any dirt and grime.

 #3 Check the fuel strainer

 Inspect the fuel strainer in the fuel tank monthly.
-Look for any particles in the fuel strainer.
-If you find any particles, clean the strainer.
-And if the strainer has any type of damage like holes, replace it in kind.
+If you find any clumped-up particles, give the strainer a good cleaning.
+And if it’s got any damage like holes, go ahead and replace it.

 To clean your fuel strainer, backflush fuel or carburetor and choke cleaner through the nozzle.
-If this doesn’t work, try blowing low-pressure air back through the strainer nozzle.
-This will help release clumped-up particles.
+If that doesn’t do the trick, blow low-pressure air through the strainer nozzle.
 But don’t use any pressure greater than 10 psi.

-A clogged fuel strainer can cause all the following problems:
+A clogged fuel strainer can cause all sorts of headaches like:

 - Engine starting difficulties